MicrosoftDocs/azure-dev-docs/articles/ai/augment-llm-rag-fine-tuning.md

 ---
 title: Augmenting a Large Language Model with Retrieval-Augmented Generation and Fine-tuning
-description: Conceptual article detailing the creation of a Retrieval-Augmented Generation (RAG)-based chat system, emphasizing integration, optimization, and ethical considerations for delivering contextually relevant responses. ms.date: 4/12/2024 ms.topic: conceptual ms.custom: build-2024-intelligent-apps
+description: Conceptual article detailing the creation of a Retrieval-Augmented Generation (RAG)-based chat system, emphasizing integration, optimization, and ethical considerations for delivering contextually relevant responses. ms.date: 11/05/2024 ms.topic: conceptual ms.custom: build-2024-intelligent-apps
 ---

 # Augmenting a Large Language Model with Retrieval-Augmented Generation and Fine-tuning

 The articles in this series discuss the knowledge retrieval models that LLMs use to generate their responses.
 By default, a Large Language Model (LLM) only has access to its training data.
-However, you can be augment the model to include real-time data or private data.
+However, you can augment the model to include real-time data or private data.
 This article discusses one of two mechanisms for augmenting a model.

-The first mechanism is **Retrieval-Augmented Generation (RAG)**, which is a form of pre-processing that combines semantic search with contextual priming (discussed in [another article](./gen-ai-concepts-considerations-developers.md)).
+The first mechanism is **Retrieval-Augmented Generation (RAG)**, which is a form of preprocessing that combines semantic search with contextual priming (discussed in [another article](./gen-ai-concepts-considerations-developers.md)).

 The second mechanism is **fine-tuning**, which refers to the process of further training the model on a specific dataset after its initial, broad training, with the goal of adapting it to perform better on tasks or understand concepts related to that dataset.
 This process helps the model specialize or improve its accuracy and efficiency in handling particular types of input or domains.